 Michigan workers’ comp death benefits

-If an employee dies in an on-the-job accident, family members could be eligible for workers’ compensation death benefits.
+If an employee dies in an on-the-job accident, family members could be eligible for workers’ comp death benefits.
 The State of Michigan allows beneficiaries to include:

 Children or grandchildren